Russia declares an emergency in Kursk, under attack by Ukraine. 14 die in a Russian strike on a mall

 “The lack of a coherent Russian response to the Ukrainian incursion into Kursk … and the reported rate of Ukrainian advance indicates that Ukrainian forces were able to achieve operational surprise,” the think tank said late Thursday.

-A Russian Defense Ministry statement Friday said only that the military “continues to repel the attempted invasion” and is responding with airstrikes, artillery and troops on the ground.
+A Russian Defense Ministry statement Friday said Russia's military “continues to repel the attempted invasion” and is responding with airstrikes, artillery and troops on the ground.
 It claimed the Ukrainian armed forces have lost 945 soldiers and 102 armored vehicles, including 12 tanks, in the assault.
 The claim that could not be independently verified.

 Ukraine has also kept up its strategy of hitting rear areas with long-range drones, targeting Russian military sites, oil refineries and other infrastructure.